Philadelphia Lawyer Landlord Tenant Security Deposit

-If the landlord fails to provide this list and the remainder of the deposit within the prescribed 30 day time frame then they forfeit their right to withhold any portion of the deposit or to bring suit against the tenant for damages to the property.
-The tenant though may bring suit for double damages- that is double the amount of the Security Deposit.
+A landlord who fails to provide this list and the remainder of the deposit within the prescribed 30-day time frame forfeits his or her right to withhold any portion of the deposit, or to bring suit against the tenant for damages to the property.
+Conversely, the tenant may bring suit for double damages – that is – double the amount of the Security Deposit.
 It will fall on the landlord to prove damages to the property.
 In this unique situation, the burden shifts from the plaintiff to the defendant.

 If the landlord does provide you an itemized list within the 30 days, but the charges on the list are improper, then you can go after the landlord under Pennsylvania’s Consumer Protection Law, the Unfair Trade Practice and Consumer Protection Law.
 In some circumstances, you may be entitled to a reward of treble damages (THREE times the amount of your security deposit) as well as reimbursement of your attorneys’ fees.

 This content was written on behalf of Greg Prosmushkin.